raylutz/daffodil/README.md

 Pydf can work well with Pandas and NumPy when number crunching and array-based operations are needed.
 Use Pydf to build the array incrementally using row-based operations, then read the data by NumPy or Pandas if the data is uniform enough.
-Using NumPy for data crunching is preferred because getting the data into NumPy is much faster, and NumPy is also a bit faster than Pandas.
+Using NumPy for data crunching is preferred because getting the data into NumPy is much faster, and NumPy is also a bit smaller and faster than Pandas.
+But there are also many other options when the data can meet their tight constraints.

 Pydf is pure python and can be run with no (or few) other packages installed.
 If Pandas is not used, start up time is improved dramatically.
-This can be very important in cloud-based parallel processing where every millsecond is billed.
+This can be very important in cloud-based parallel processing where every millsecond is billed or in embedded systems that want to utilize tables but can't suffer the overhead.
 If conversions to or from Pandas is not required, then that package is not needed.

 ## Memory Footprint

-A Pydf object is about 1/3 the size of a lod (list-of-dicts) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
+A Pydf object is about 1/3 the size of a Python lod (list-of-dicts) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
 However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.